-- As outlined earlier in the report, during 2023, our FSC-certified sites completed core labour self-assessments and were audited to ensure compliance.
-The relevant sites were able to demonstrate their conformance to the FSC core labour requirements and in doing so have retained their FSC certification. - In the Americas we complete a child labour assessment in high risk areas of the recovered paper supply chain periodically.
+As outlined earlier in the report, during 2023, our FSC-certified sites completed core labour self-assessments and were audited to ensure compliance.
+The relevant sites were able to demonstrate their conformance to the FSC core labour requirements and in doing so have retained their FSC certification.

+- In the Americas we complete a child labour assessment in high risk areas of the recovered paper supply chain periodically.
 In 2023, we visited 73 supplier operations in Argentina, 315 in Mexico, 176 in Colombia and 136 in Brazil.
 These visits were partly unannounced and their purpose was to assess whether there was any presence of child labour identified.
 No cases of child labour were identified during our visits. - The Group 'Speak Up' Service through which employees and other stakeholders can raise concerns is used to support us in identifying and reporting potential modern slavery concerns.
-In 2023, there were no cases related to modern slavery reported through the 'Speak Up' Service.
+In 2023, there were no cases related to modern slavery reported through the 'Speak Up' Service. - Details of the further activities to help identify risks of and verify the absence of forced labour and human trafficking which were conducted in the UK are included in the SKG Modern Slavery Act Statement (UK).